iamdustan/queryless/README.md

 // larger than 600px wide and the print media block.

 var keepmatches = [
-  'screen and (min-width: 600px)', // currently only supports pixels 'print'
+  'screen and (min-width: 600px)', // assumes the units entered here are the same used in your CSS.
+  'print'
 ];